rootpwn/CTF-Witeups/0xL4ugh/Web - EasyLogin - 150/Web - EasyLogin - 150.md

 ![a.png](a.png)

-After visitng the given URL and inspecting the source code we are given the creds as admin(username), admin(password)
+After visiting the given URL and inspecting the source code we are given the creds as admin(username), admin(password)

 After we login